Who Qualifies for a VA Loan? Eligibility Requirements Explained

 Do I have to get mortgage insurance with a VA loan?

-Will a VA loan hurt my chances of getting the home I want?
+Will a VA loan hurt my chances of getting a home?

 VA loans have stricter appraisal and inspection standards, which can unfairly make sellers hesitant.
 They also may take longer to close, which can be a disadvantage in competitive seller’s markets.